mojombo/ernie/README.md

 Ernie supports multiple heterogenous modules.
 For instance, you can have an external Ruby module running 10 workers *and* a native Erlang module running simultaneously.
 Ernie keeps track of sending requests to the proper module.
+Using a technique called "shadowing," you can selectively optimize certain external module functions with native code and Ernie will handle selecting the correct function.

 See the full BERT-RPC specification at [bert-rpc.org](http://bert-rpc.org).